 The ROTH IRA can be a great retirement planning tool.
 Most individuals receive the greatest benefit by contributing at very young ages when their income is low because that is when they also pay the least or no tax on the money they have contributed.
-Unfortunately, because of the length of time the ROTH IRA is owned it can be difficult to maintain the proper records to prove the amounts that were originally contributed should the situation arise where it is necessary to do so.
+Unfortunately, because of the length of time the ROTH IRA is owned, it can be difficult to maintain the proper records to prove the amounts that were originally contributed.
+This would not be a problem if every taxpayer held the assets until beyond age 59 1⁄2 before distributing.
+Sometimes a situation arises where it is necessary to take a distribution from a ROTH IRA before reaching age 59 1⁄2.
+In this case, the taxpayer will be required to prove they have basis in the amount they withdrew to prevent the IRS from imposing tax and penalties on the withdrawal.
 Every investor who has a ROTH IRA should have a file for that IRA containing copies of checks paid for the contribution and copies of the brokerage statements proving the contributions were received and when they were received.
-You will also need to keep at least all the annual brokerage statements to prove funds were not previously withdrawn from the account, what funds were previously withdrawn, and you have basis in your ROTH IRA.
+You will also need to keep at least all the annual brokerage statements to prove funds were not previously withdrawn from the account or what funds were previously withdrawn to prove you have basis in your ROTH IRA.
 Many taxpayers rely on their brokers to track this information, but we have found if the time is necessary to prove the records, they simply don't exist.
-That is because of mergers and acquisitions or taxpayer's movements of the funds between investment houses.
-According to the IRS, it is the taxpayer's responsibility to properly track their own basis.
+This is because of mergers and acquisitions of investment houses or taxpayer's movements of the funds between investment houses.
+According to the IRS, it is solely the taxpayer's responsibility to properly track their own basis; not the investment advisor, tax preparer or anyone else.

-Required Minimum Distributions
+Required Minimum Distributions (RMD)

-You are required to take Minimum Distributions from your IRAs in 2018 and 2019 if you are age 70 1⁄2 or older.
+You are required to take Minimum Distributions from your IRAs in 2019 and 2020 if you became age 70 1⁄2 or older before January 1, 2020.
 Make absolutely sure you did because the penalty is 50% of the RMD amount if you failed to do so.
+For taxpayers turning 70 1⁄2 after December 31, 2019, the RMD age has changed to age 72 due to an law change passed in 2019.